Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 to this report;

-(h) In our opinion, the managerial remuneration for
+(h) In our opinion, the managerial remuneration

-the year ended March 31, 2025 has been paid
+for the year ended March 31, 2026 has

-accordance with the provisions of section 197
+directors in accordance with the provisions

-read with Schedule V to the Act;
+of section 197 read with Schedule V to the

 (i) With respect to the other matters to be